 AudioControl started out making graphic equalizers in 1977.
-In a way, The Architect Model 700 is a powered equalizer and, like our other models, can make a greater improvement in the sound of your system than almost any other addition or upgrade.
-More bass, better bass, less harshness and the ability to hear music the way you want it.
+Our heritage and design experience grew from a background in professional audio, so we were never quite satisfied with what was available for the consumer audio market.
+Since that time, we have continued to expand our product offerings to become a key part of great home audio systems.
+We supply the audio components that can make a more substantial improvement in the sound of your system than almost any other addition or upgrade.
+More bass, better sound, less harshness and the ability to hear music the way you want it.

-We make our equalizers easy to use by incorporating features such as paired or ganged sliders, as well as subsonic filters and, in some models, built-in test analyzers that let you make accurate adjustments to instantly compensate for main system speaker and room deficiencies.
-In fact, AudioControl was the world's first manufacturer of a SEVEN CHANNEL equalizer for home theater use.
+We make our equalizers easy to use by incorporating features such as pairing channel controls together.
+We help you make the system sound as good as possible with high quality subsonic filters and, in selected models, built-in test analyzers that let you make accurate adjustments to instantly compensate for main system speaker and room deficiencies.
+In fact, AudioControl was the world's first manufacturer of a SEVEN CHANNEL equalizer for home theater surround sound use.